mbaumer/us_hep_funding/docs/_states/NJ.md

 [Back to top](#top)
 ## NJ-11 -- Rep. Mikie Sherrill (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-11)
 ### Committees
-Mikie Sherrill is the #10 Republican on the House Committee on Science, Space, and Technology
+Mikie Sherrill is the #10 Democrat on the House Committee on Science, Space, and Technology

-Mikie Sherrill is the #3 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Mikie Sherrill is the #3 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```